xu2xulim/Trello-MirrorSync/README.md

 - Name and description
 - Due Date and Time, Start Date, due Reminder etc
 - Labels (including custom labels)
-- Checklists (**Update** now supports advanced checklist due date and member assignment)
+- Checklists (**Update** now supports advanced checklist due date and member assignment with Advanced Checklist)
 - Customfields
-- Locations (**Update** Apr 3 : support available)
+- Locations (**Update** Apr 3 : support available.
+The maps with be visible with minimum of Standard plan)
 - Attachments (also 3rd party attachments like Box, Trello card / board, images, pdf...etc)
-- Comments (**Note** : once comment is deleted it is no longer available to synchronise with the other card, to overcome this comments marked with a prefix eg **del will be deleted via a cron instead.)
+- Comments (**Note** : all 'created' will be record as being created by the admin.
+When comment is deleted it is no longer available to synchronise with the other card, to overcome this comments marked with a prefix eg **del will be deleted via a cron instead.)

 ## Demo
 See https://youtu.be/Th1WMViIznc